Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Standard effective potential in curved background

 where

-Although the higher order approximation can become finite, the lowest order approximation have UV (quadratic and logarithmic) divergences.
-However, the divergences in the lowest order expression are the same as the divergences in the Minkowski spacetime.
+Although the higher order approximation can become finite, the lowest order approximation has UV (quadratic and logarithmic) divergences.
+However, the divergences in the lowest order expression are the same as the divergences in the flat background.
 Thus, we can regularize the divergence integral via the cut-off regularization or the dimensional regularization and offset the divergences by the counterterms of the couplings.

 By using the dimensional regularization, we obtain the following lowest order expression as

 with